cra2ycoder/tutorial-mobx/src/intro/computed/README.md

 ## Computed values

-- when the data gets modified, computed will be triggered the function automatically best example is `google spread sheet`
+- when the data gets modified, computed will be triggered the function automatically.
+Best example is `google spread sheet`

   - ![](https://cra2ycoder.sirv.com/tutorial-mobx/computed_mobx.gif)